ValheKouneli/SkrolliEditor/documentation/HowToUse.md

 SkrolliEditor's version on 31.8.2018 supports six types of user accounts: **admin**, **editor**, **language consultant**, **picture editor** and **assistant**.
 Admin has all the other roles as well.
 Assistant accounts do not have any special previledges, and at the moment; they can only view the content in the system and not manipulate it.

-Only picture editor can mark pictures ready, and only language consultants can mark articles 'language checked' i.e. 'Finished'.
+Only picture editor can mark pictures ready, and only language consultants can mark articles 'language checked'.
 Editor accounts have all the other priviledges to manipulate the data except to delete users, issues and articles.
 Only admins can delete them.
 Admin can make other registered users editors.
 At the moment, there is no way to make other users picture editors or language consultants.
 Newly registered users have assistant accounts.

 Users can access different content via the dropdown menus on the top of the page, in the navbar.

 ## The article view

-The article views show the articles separated into five different categories: planned, draft, written, edited and finished.
+The article views show the articles separated into five different categories: planned, draft, written, edited and language checked.
 The **status** of the article determines which category the article belongs to.
-When the article is written, edited and 'language checked', it belongs to the 'Finished' category.

 By clicking the article title in the article view, the article card opens and shows information about the article. **JavaScript must be enabled** in the browser.